Congratulations to our class of 2020 scholarship recipients!

 Each year a Clackamas High School student is awarded this scholarship in memory of Josh Critchett, a bright, caring, and ambitious 17 year old Clackamas High-School student, enjoying the Summer before his Senior year, when a small plane accident tragically ended his life.
 Josh's spirit, compassion, ambition, and memory live on through this scholarship and the students who utilize it to pursue their dreams.

 The funds for the Josh Chritchett Memorial Scholarship are maintained through the North Clackamas Education Foundation.
-The scholarship application process is administered by Clackamas High School - if you are a CHS student interested in applying for this scholarship, please contact your school counselor.
+The scholarship application process is administered by Clackamas High School and the application is provided here for ease of access - if you are a CHS student interested in applying for this scholarship, please contact your school counselor.

 Judith Ann (Smith) Hill STEM Scholarships